shensim94/Java-Anti-Fraud-Demo/README.md

-Spring Boot implementation of a simple anti fraud system *all relevant code are located in src/main
+# Spring Boot "Anti-Fraud-System" learning project

+This is a Spring Boot(ver 3.2.0) service for validating transactions based on a simple and arbitrary set of rules.